rosericazondekon/blog/content/posts/rnaseq-read-align-quant.md

 #### 4.2.3.
 BAM file indexing

-Most downstream applications like the [Integrative Genomics Viewer (IGV)](https://software.broadinstitute.org/software/igv/) will require a .BAM.BAI file together with every BAM file to quickly access the BAM files without having to load them into memory.
+Most downstream applications like the [Integrative Genomics Viewer (IGV)](https://software.broadinstitute.org/software/igv/) will require a `.BAM.BAI` file together with every BAM file to quickly access the BAM files without having to load them into memory.

-To obtain these index, let's now index all the BAM files within the 'alignment_STAR' folder using `samtools`.
+To obtain these `.BAM.BAI` files, let's index all the BAM files within the `alignment_STAR` folder using `samtools`.

 ```shell
 for i in alignment_STAR/*; do